Md-Raihan-Karim-Priyo/Foodie/README.md

 # Foodie
---Description:-- This is a website for a restuarant, named "foodie.com".
+**Description:** This is a website for a restuarant, named "foodie.com".
 This was created as a mandatory project of my univerity's software development course along with other projects.
 It was to help me learn the basics of a web project development. <br>
--- Features:-- <br>
+**Features:** <br>
 + Simple and interactive interface
 + Customers can order food from breakfast, lunch, dinner and snacks and drinks category
 + Admins can process this orders.